In 2020, the federal solar tax credit (ITC) is 26%.

-In case getting a 26% tax credit on your solar energy array isn’t enough motivation to contact MOXIE today, consider the long-term costs of not going solar – 2020 tax credits and rebates aside.
+If a 26% tax credit on your solar energy array isn’t enough motivation to contact MOXIE today, consider the long-term costs of not going solar, besides the tax credits and rebates.

 If you choose to not install solar, you will be forced to continue paying the utility company a varying monthly rate.
-And when, not if, energy rates increase (typically 5% per year) you will have no choice but to pay more, more, more on your utility bill.
+When energy rates increase (typically about 5% per year) your only option is to pay more for utilities.

 Lastly, installing residential solar has proven to increase the value of the home.
 The Appraisal Institute estimates that each kilowatt of solar capacity added to a home could add about $6,000 in home value.